khuang28jhu/bs3/README.md

                      20 is recommended for bisulfite reads of 100 bp long; a longer size should be used for raw reads of longer length.

--locationSize        (default: 4), a SNAP option specific to the Linux implementation; This options
+-L                   (default: 4), a SNAP option specific to the Linux implementation; This options
                      determines the byte size used to store the location of each seed along the reference genome.
 It ranges from 4 to 8 bytes.
 For larger genomes, a larger location size should be used; for example, to build an index based on the human